A bird flu primer: What to know and do

 6. What if you have pets or work with animals?

-Bird flu rarely spreads to pets.
-While that's good news, your pets could have exposure to animals infected with bird flu, such as through eating or playing with a dead bird.
+Bird flu can infect pets but it's not common.
+Pets can be exposed to animals infected with bird flu, such as through eating or playing with a dead bird.
 So, it's safest to limit your pet's opportunities to interact with potentially infected animals.

 If you work with animals, especially birds or livestock, or hunt, the Centers for Disease Control and Prevention (CDC) recommends precautions to minimize your exposure to bird flu.